Elvire Jan 1904-1996 🎈

 Dimensions with frame 57x75 cm

-Of Bulgarian origin, she settled in Switzerland, then in the United States, and finally in France (1926).
+Of Bulgarian origin, she settled in Switzerland, then the United States, and finally France (1926).

 From 1970 onwards, she developed a tendency towards monochrome: "her palette, once more complex, evolved towards large, simple harmonies, no less rich but almost monochrome...".
 Jean Bazaine.